-Research students will be required to submit a digital copy of their thesis via RTDS for their examination instead of 2 soft-bound copies.
+Research students will be required to submit a digital copy of their thesis via RTDS for their exam instead of 2 soft-bound copies.

-Once the student has uploaded their thesis to RTDS, and both examiners have accepted the formal invitation to act, the examiners will receive an email confirming their appointment (including the relavant examination forms and guidance notes) and a second email from the RTDS application which contains a secure weblink to the thesis.
+Once the student has uploaded their thesis to RTDS, and both examiners have accepted the formal invitation to act, the examiners will receive an email confirming their appointment (including the relevant exam forms and guidance notes) and a second email from the RTDS application which contains a secure weblink to the thesis.

 Summary of the agreed changes to Rules and regulations